Nassau Agreement: Skybolt

 Confronted with the same problem, the United States Air Force (USAF) also attempted to extend the operational life of its strategic bombers by developing a stand off missile, the AGM-28 Hound Dog.
 The first production model was delivered to the Strategic Air Command (SAC) in December 1959.
 It carried a 4 MtTNT W28 warhead, and had a range of 642 nmi at high level and 340 nmi at low level.
 Its circular error probable (CEP) of over 1 nmi at full range was considered acceptable for a warhead of this size.
 A Boeing B-52 Stratofortress could carry two, but the underslung Pratt & Whitney J52 engine precluded its carriage by bombers with less underwing clearance like the Convair B-58 Hustler and the North American XB-70 Valkyrie.
 It entered service in large numbers, with 593 in service by 1963.
-Numbers declined thereafter to 308 in 1976, but it remained in service until 1977, when it was replaced by the AGM-69 SRAM.
+Numbers declined thereafter to 308 in 1976, but it remained in service until 1977.
+Hound Dog was replaced by the AGM-69 SRAM starting in 1972.
 Despite its being superior in performance to Blue Steel, the British showed little interest in Hound Dog.
 It could not be carried by the Handley Page Victor, and there were doubts as to whether even the Avro Vulcan had sufficient ground clearance.